Priceless Scribbles

 Yet this story reminds us that people are more important than things.
 Relationships should be valued over material possessions.
 And that children often need our patience, not our frustration.
 Our mercy, not our judgment.
 Our love, not our anger.

-And it also reminds me that I have a Heavenly Father who is longsuffering, merciful and forgiving in spite of my mistakes.
+It also reminds me that I have a Heavenly Father who is long-suffering, merciful, and forgiving, despite my mistakes.
 My scribbles.
 And my blots and stains in the book of life.
 The Psalmist expressed it this way.
 “As a father has compassion on his children, so the Lord has compassion on those who fear him; for he knows how we are formed, he remembers that we are dust.”
 (Ps 103:13-14).

 Have a great day!
 And enjoy your children’s priceless scribbles!